 Alpine Touring, Uphill Ski Travel & Skinning Policy

-All individuals including AT skiers accessing Big Sky Resort ski terrain are required to have a valid lift ticket or season ski pass.
-Uphill access of any kind is prohibited while the resort is closed, outside of operating hours, and during off-season.
+Uphill travel is allowed on the following designated routes during designated times, conditions permitting.
+All individuals, including Alpine Touring (AT) skiers accessing Big Sky Resort ski terrain are required to have a valid lift ticket or season ski pass.
+Uphill access of any kind is prohibited while the resort is closed, outside designated hours, and during off-season.

 Uphill travelers are subject to and must obey all resort policies and Montana Code including the Skier Responsibility Code and "Duties of a Skier" available here or at the Mountain Services Desk located in the Big Sky Mountain Village.

 Be alert for other skiers and resort equipment at all times.
 Be aware of limited sight lines and opposing traffic.
 Make yourself as visible as possible to downhill traffic.
 Dogs are not allowed.